rajivharlalka/gsoc23-postgres/Final_Report.md

 - Increased Modules in the extension
 - Packaging of extension for PGDG Repositories and Linux Distributions
 - Add/Update Documentation about the tool and packaging extensions
-- Bug fixes in the original implementation
+- Bug fixes in the original module implementations.

 ## Project Results